October 19, 2023

 Yohan Huh Prudente

-Director of Men's Ministry
+Men's Ministry Staff

-Yohan is the Director of Men’s Ministry for Harvest USA, overseeing the direct ministry to men.
+Yohan is on the Menโ€™s Ministry staff at Harvest USA.
 Yohan grew up in South Korea and Brazil with missionary parents who labored with church plant ministries.
 He graduated from Westminster Theological Seminary and lives with his beloved wife, in the greater Philadelphia area.

 More from Yohan Huh Prudente